 Almond kernels alone are 50% fat and high in calories, but almond milk is low in calories.
 This way, you can consume a large amount of this drink daily without worrying about gaining weight.
 The nutrients in almond milk are much higher than its calories.
 If you buy almond milk, it is better to know that their fat is as low as cow’s milk and about 1% because the manufacturers of almond milk dilute it with water.

 Each cup of almond milk contains 39 calories.
-That’s about half the calories in a cup of skimmed cow’s milk.
+That’s about half the calories in a skimmed cow’s milk cup.
 Note that not all almond milk is the same in terms of calories.
-Some brands may contain more calories, depending on the number of pure almonds and sugar used.
+Depending on the number of pure almonds and sugar used, some brands may contain more calories.

 Almond Milk Is Not Raising Blood Sugar